Singapore Premier League Awards Night

-Singapore Premier League Awards Night is a football awards ceremony held by the Football Association of Singapore since the S.League's inaugural season in 1996.
+The Singapore Premier League Awards Night is a football awards ceremony held by the Football Association of Singapore since the S.League's inaugural season in 1996.

-Player of the Year Award
+Player of the Year award

+The Player of the Year award is presented annually to the most outstanding player in the Singapore Premier League, recognising exceptional performances, consistency, leadership, and overall impact throughout the season.
+Considered one of the most prestigious honours of the Singapore Premier League Awards Night, the award celebrates players who have demonstrated excellence and significantly contributed to their club’s success.